rule

 Text 41

+The father requested Turvasu, Druhyu and Anu, oh son of Bharata, but they refused to accept because they, not conversant with the true nature [of the soul], took their temporality for something permanent.

 The father requested Turvasu, Druhyu and Anu, o son of Bharata, but they refused to accept because they, not knowing the true nature [of the soul], took their temporality for something permanent.

-Turvasu requested by the father and Druhyu and Anu also, o son of Bharata, refused to accept as they, not knowing the true nature [of the soul], thought their temporary indeed to be something permanent.
 (Vedabase)

 Text 42